marshineer/Hockey-Analytics/README.md

 The goal of this project is to apply data-based analysis to an unsolved and difficult problem, which I am intimately familiar with: evaluating ice hockey.
 Due to the reasons described below, I believe hockey analytics models require more feature engineering and domain knowledge than data analysis in many other sports.
 As someone who has played hockey my entire life, and paid attention to the team development aspects of the NHL, I feel I have acquired domain knowledge that I am excited to apply to this problem.
 Through this project, I hope to learn lessons about data visualization, analysis methods and techniques along the way, as well as revealing some interesting, and possibly unexpected, insights about the game I love.

 Hockey is unique among popular professional sports due to a combination of several factors:
-- The degree of flow (there are relatively few stoppages or clearly demarcated events that can be used as data points)
+- There are relatively few stoppages or clearly demarcated events that can be used as data points
-- How strongly randomness can affect the outcome of games (games are decided by relatively low scores)
+- Games are decided by relatively low scores (randomness significantly affects outcomes)
 - The domain of legal player actions is huge
     - Precise and complex manipulation of the playing object (puck)
     - Few restrictions in allowable actions
 - Continuous substitution of players during game play
+- Players are constantly moving at relatively high speeds

 Although these characteristics also apply to other sports, no other sport incorporates all of them.
 For example, both baseball and American football have continuous play of only a few seconds on average, whereas the time between whistles in hockey is normally on the order of minutes.
 Football (soccer) has nearly continuous play, but the rules and equipment limit the domain of possible actions players can take.
 I know relatively little about cricket, but I believe its format and restrictions are similar to baseball, at least regarding the characteristics listed.